Joseph-Maulin/WGUPS/README.md

 # Discuss the efficiency and maintainability of the software.

-  Efficiency --
+  The efficiency is quadratic, but n's scale down as packages are delivered due to the dictionary access of self.packages.
+Also some worst case scenarios are factored in such as all packages being deadlined before end of day.

   The code set should be easy to maintain due to the object oriented design.
-  Functionality can be added or adjusted to certain methods without drastically effecting other method processes
+  Functionality can be added or adjusted to certain methods without drastically effecting other method processes.

 # Discuss the self-adjusting data structures chosen and their strengths and weaknesses based on the scenario.

+  Locations are added to routes in cycles.
+So any changes that occur with packages during the day will be taken into account during the routing process.

+  The main strengths are flexibility, ease of changes, and speed of processing.

+  The main weaknesses are having less efficient routing than possible.